The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/2-functions.md

 ## Summary

 * **Functions** are named containers for statements that can be invoked to execute code, improving readability and reducing repetition.
+* **Parameters** are placeholders for inputs given to the function.
+Parameters can be used by their function to change the function's behavior.
-* **Parameters** are variables defined in a function declaration, allowing functions to accept input and change behavior. **Arguments** are the actual values passed when calling a function.
+* **Arguments** are the actual values given when invoking a function.
 * **Return statements** allow functions to produce values that can be used elsewhere in your program and terminate function execution.
 * **Scope** determines where variables can be accessed.
 Global scope variables are accessible everywhere, while local scope variables are only accessible within their function or block.
 * There are multiple ways to define functions: **arrow functions** (preferred), **function declarations**, and **function expressions**.
 Arrow functions can use implicit returns for concise syntax.